andrew-healey/context-compression/README.md

   &> self_to_selective_run_1_restarted_with_memory_penalty_0.02.txt
 ```

 Using a normal QKVO init for the new head.
+(17813138)
+Hypothesis: this'll start off much worse, but will end up doing about as well as the KO initialization.

+Result: this was acc v bad.
+Its running-avg training CE loss was better than no selection runs, BUT it's abt as bad as the o-zero init run. (which is to say, p bad!)

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \